 Bali is fast becoming a top retirement destination, loved for its tropical beauty, warm hospitality, and relaxed lifestyle.
 Retirees enjoy a lower cost of living—often 30–40% less than in Australia—along with fresh local produce, affordable activities like yoga and swimming, and year-round sunshine.

-Practical benefits add to the appeal: budget-friendly housing (many with pools and household staff), accessible health insurance, and a growing choice of medical facilities, including a new international hospital in Sanur.
+Practical benefits add to the appeal: budget-friendly housing (many with pools and household staff to help with cleaning), good quality health insurance, and a growing choice of medical facilities, including the international hospital in Sanur.
 A thriving expat community and Bali’s rich Hindu culture also create a fulfilling and supportive environment.

 Book a free discovery call